VEuPathDB/StaticContent/content/common/methods.md

 <hr>
 <h2>Copy Number Variation </h2>
 <div class="method-details">
    <p>VEuPathDB analyzes whole genome resequencing data to estimate each gene's copy number in resequenced strains.
-Details coming soon. </p>
+To determine a baseline copy number, the WGS reads from the reference strain are aligned back to the reference.
+For comparison, WGS data from parasite isolates are aligned to the same reference.
+Copy number variation is determined by comparing baseline to isolate coverage.    </p>

+   <p>Haploid number and gene dose are metrics used to define copy number in VEuPathDB.
+Haploid number is the number of genes on an individual chromosome.
+Gene dose is the total number of genes in an organism, accounting for copy number of the chromosome.
+For example, a single-copy gene in a diploid organism has a haploid number of 1 and a gene dose of 2. </p>
 </div>

 <hr>